 HW 4

-New York state of mind.
-In the remainder of this assignment you’ll work with data on population change from 2021 to 2022 in counties of New York state.
+In this assignment, you’ll work with data on population change from 2021 to 2022 in counties of New York state.

 Caution